grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 037 - API Post Requests and Headers/strftime() function.md

 # `strftime()` function

- The strftime() function allows us to format the date that we get from datetime into any format that we want.
+ The strftime() function allows us to format the date that we get from [[datetime module]] into any format that we want.
 ```python
 import datetime as dt
 datetime_today = dt.datetime.now()